This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-Nearly four years after moving to Portugal my feet finally set foot on the rugged, volcanic island of Madeira.
-Over the next few days and weeks, as I explored, I’d quickly realise what a mistake it had been waiting so long to visit.
-The photos of Madeira I’d seen online before had either been moody and foggy or cruise-ships and crowded.
+Nearly four years after moving to Portugal, my feet finally set foot on the rugged, volcanic island of Madeira.
+Over the next few days and weeks, as I explored, I quickly realised what a mistake it had been waiting so long to visit.
+The photos of Madeira I’d seen online before had either been moody and foggy or cruise ships and crowded.
 In reality, it’s a perfect paradise that packs a lot in.

 The archipelago of Madeira consists of the main island, the golden-sand beach escape of Porto Santo, and a few other islands that serve as uninhabited nature reserves.

 An autonomous region of Portugal, Madeira’s location at the same latitude as Casablanca and just above the Canary Islands gives it warm weather, while the topography brings four micro-climates to the island.
 This is what makes it so diverse.